 Although the boardwalk extends the length of the trail through the valley, some sections do not have railings and can narrow to a little over 3 feet wide.
 Snow on the boardwalk could be hiding ice patches, so be careful!

 The chipmunks were making so much noise running from their nut stashes back to their burrows, taking advantage of the warm March weather.

 Although we heard many birds singing along the trail, we only spotted chickadees – they kept a fair distance from us.
 Although they were quite used to human presence, it was refreshing to see that the birds were not following us, searching for seeds.

 Red squirrels chittered from the tree branches whenever we came too close, which seemed like most of our return hike through the forest along the gorge’s crest.

 Once you reach the end of the boardwalk and begin the ascent to the top of the gorge for the return leg, things get a little slippery during the spring melt.
 The snow and muddy trails make this section of trail moderate in difficulty, despite the easy rating.

-My cane with ice grip attachment was barely sufficient for stability, and a sad substitute for hiking poles - I'm not even sure if a set of crampons would have it any easier to ascend the ice and mud trail.
-If you have any mobility concerns, I'd recommend turning back at the end of the boardwalk when trail conditions may be slippery.
+My cane with ice grip attachment was barely sufficient for stability and a sad substitute for hiking poles – a set of crampons would have helped make it easier to ascend the ice and mud trail.
+If you have any mobility concerns, I’d recommend bringing the right gear or turning back at the end of the boardwalk when trail conditions may be slippery.

 #notsponsored – In 2018, Mike and I travelled for South Eastern Ontario Regional Tourism and created the “Searching for Sign of Spring #inFrontenac County” experience blog.
 I just took so many photos at Frontenac Provincial Park and wanted to share them with you, as I do after every trip!